How to Teach Kids Responsibility: 10 Tips for Parents

 At Begin, we know that understanding and practicing collaborative skills, including responsibility, are important to a child’s development now and success in the future.

-To support this early learning, we build activities that promote responsibility, empathy, and other social-emotional skills into many of our products, whether it’s a Little Passports kit, a Learn with Sesame Street by Begin game, or a story in HOMER.
+To support this early learning, we build activities that promote responsibility, empathy, and other social-emotional skills into many of our products, whether it’s a Little Passports kit, a Learn with Sesame Street game, or a story in HOMER.

 As kids’ skills grow through these playful experiences, they’ll be ready to take on new responsibilities with confidence!